 Dress Your Home for Success

-Designing your home, so it looks and feels like a genuine escape is a key to generating word-of-mouth referrals and repeat business-critical to long-term vacation rental success.
+Designing your home, so it looks and feels like a genuine escape, is a key to generating word-of-mouth referrals and repeat business which is critical to long-term vacation rental success.

 Foremost, you want to craft a welcoming and comfortable space—a home away from home that feels as if it's their waterfront vacation home, not yours.

 Start with high-end linens and towels and feature extra pillows and blankets to accommodate the renter's needs.
 Keep an extra set of each on hand, but also stock the home's laundry room with detergent and dryer sheets.

 For the kitchen, stock essential cooking equipment—a set of pots and pans, various-sized mixing bowls, measuring cups and spoons, a complete set of cooking utensils, and plenty of plates, bowls, forks, spoons, and knives.
 Also, have essential small appliances on hand—especially a dependable coffee maker.
 After all, one of the primary draws to a vacation rental is using a private kitchen for cooking meals.

 Finally, create a vacation atmosphere.
 Waterfront homes often mean beachfront homes, and you'll want to provide the environment to match.
 Let the sunlight in with Light, airy drapery.
 Add nautical paint colors to give the home a bright, beachy aura.
 Choose furniture that is equal parts functional and comfortable that carries the feel of hanging out in an oceanfront bungalow.

 If you're uncertain of how to bring the design together, you'll want to employ an interior designer.
 It's a worthwhile investment, especially if it creates an Instagrammable environment that renters will love and love to brag about.

 Creating an Irresistible Listing